-"Weekly Work" (400 POINTS) - There will be eleven (11) 40-point problem sets, discussion postings, or Excel spreadsheet exercises (or a combination).
-The lowest one (1) weekly work is dropped from the final grade calculation.
+Homework (300 POINTS) - There will be eleven (11) 30-point problem sets, discussion postings, minisims, writing assignments, analyses, or Excel spreadsheet exercises (or a combination).
+The lowest (1) homework is dropped from the final grade calculation.

 - Problem sets will be a combination of calculations, graphical analysis, and short answer questions. - Discussion postings will occur asynchronously; the instructor will post a discussion question and the student will (1) complete and initial post in response to the discussion question and (2) engage in discussion with classmates. - Excel spreadsheet exercises will require students to manipulate and interpret data related to the microeconomics of managerial decisions.